btj93/jeffreycheung.github.io/posts/nvim-0-11.md

 The new built-in auto-completion is still missing some customization options and supports for snippets, so if you are currently using nvim-cmp or blink.cmp with heavy configurations, maybe you should wait it out.

-I'm personally using blink.cmp, maybe one day the builtin auto completion will be able to replace blink.cmp.
+I'm personally using blink.cmp with some heavy customization, so I have kept using blink.cmp on neovim 0.11, secretly hoping that maybe one day the builtin auto completion will be able to replace blink.cmp.

-I know how time-consuming it is to tinker with the config *(I have spent hours and hours on it...)*.
+I know how time-consuming it is to tinker with the config *(I have spent countless hours and hours on it...)*.
 So if your life is happy with whatever completion plugin you are current using, feel free to not worry about it.

 ![If it works, it works](https://btj93.github.io/nvim-0-11/if_it_works_it_works.png)
 > [Source](https://www.reddit.com/r/ProgrammerHumor/comments/w6ysl9/if_it_works_it_works/)